WebOrigami/docs/src/content/framework/intro.md

 Server running at http://localhost:5000.
 Press Ctrl+C to stop.
 ```

-Either way, you should be able to point your browser at the running server and see a listing of the project files.
+Either way, you should be able to view the running server, which by default would show a listing of the project files.

 Next: [Creating content](intro1.html) »